1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/metahttp/ADVANCED.md

     -H 'Content-Type: application/x-www-form-urlencoded' \
     $'https://www.hackthebox.eu/register' \

-In order to run it, we copy and paste the lines up to (and including) the 1st request:<br/>
+We _could_ run the whole script with all 4 requests in one shot, however for the sake of analysis, we'll run it step by step instead: We copy and paste the lines up to (and including) the 1st request:<br/>

     rm -f WFUZZP?
     echo ------------------------------------------------------------ wfuzz FUZZ 'https://www.hackthebox.eu/invite' :